 A key column can be assigned a lookup column, so that the values in the key column are validated against a master list in another table.
-For example, the key column GL2019.ACCT would be assigned a lookup column of ACCT.
-ACCT.
-However, key columns do not have to use a lookup column, if a master list does not make sense for the data that the key column will hold.

-Whether a key column has a lookup column or not, key columns cannot contain blank values.
+For example, the key column GL2019.ACCT would be assigned a Lookup Column of ACCT.ACCT, so that the account values in the GL2019 table must match the account values in the ACCT table.
+Regardless of whether a key column is a validated column, key columns cannot contain blank values.